Public aid and government assistance from Texas HHS.

-Job training is offered from the Texas Supplemental Nutrition Assistance Employment and Training program.
-It can help low income families and individuals acquire long-term independence and self-sufficiency by preparing clients for work and by helping them find a job.
-Access a wide variety of employment services through job training activities as well as more general work-related education.
+Job training is offered from the Texas Supplemental Nutrition Assistance Employment and Training program, which is often combined with SNAP food stamps.
+It can help low income families and individuals acquire long-term independence and self-sufficiency.
+It works by preparing clients for work and by helping them find a job.
+Access a wide variety of HHS employment services through job training activities as well as more general work-related education.

 The main objective of the Employment and Training program is to assist food stamp and SNAP recipients to both help them find and maintain employment.
 This can include using programs such as the provision of a resource known as work opportunities for 18- to 50-year-old Able-Bodied Adults Without Dependents (ABAWDs).
 Individuals can also get help through participation in education, training activities, and public work programs.

 Texas Health Steps - Free dental checkups and medical care is offered for children, young adults age 20 and younger as well as teenagers.
 All can get help, including prescriptions, from the federal government Medicaid program or other state resources.
 Texas Health Steps can provide qualified individuals with free health and/or dental care, and there are also medications for free from the state or drug companies.